 - To reheat, cover in a saucepan over low heat until it's warmed through, or microwave in intervals.
 You may need to add a splash of water when reheating.

-- You can freeze the Sloppy Joe mix for up to 2-3 months no problem.
+- You can freeze the Sloppy Joe mixture for up to 2-3 months no problem.
 I'd thaw it first in the fridge overnight.